QM.1 Microsoft Word: Formatting Tools

 - Paste the poem into your document (including the spelling error we added in the first line).
-Notice the red squiggle line indicating a spelling error, and blue underlines for possible errors in grammar, after you paste it in.
+Notice the red squiggle line indicating a spelling error, and double blue underlines for possible errors in grammar, after you paste it in.

 Nthing Gold Can Stay